waph-team01/waph-teamproject/README.md

 # Security analysis

-_Include a brief explanation of your implementation and the security aspects based on the following questions:_

 *  How did you apply the security programming principles in your project?
 *  What database security principles have you used in your project?